named-data-iot/ndn-lite-wiki/Working-Groups-Tracking.md

 #### Plan before Dec 3
 - Zhiyi, Tianyuan: Access Control
+  * Quick thoughts are: handshakes between producer and consumer
+- Bo: Nordic SDK 802154 Experiments
+- Yanbiao, Edward: Nordic SDK BLE Experiments
+- Access Control Issues
   * Should we still need having a **dedicated access controller**, like what Wentao did before with [NDN-ACE](https://named-data.net/publications/techreports/ndn-0036-1-ndn-ace/)?
 Current boards are powerful enough to derive ECDSA keys.
 If not, we must re-design the access control part from the bottom.
-  * Quick thoughts are: handshakes between producer and consumer
-- Bo: Nordic SDK 802154 Experiments
-- Yanbiao, Edward: Nordic SDK BLE Experiments

 #### TODOs for Next Meeting
 * Decide which to use over Nordic SDK: BLE or 802154